Public Sector Cyber Security Conference

 The Public Sector Cyber Security Conference boasts a variety of outstanding speakers from across public sector and IT security.
 Each one has been handpicked based on their experience and professional background to ensure that all delegates benefit from relevant, high-quality presentations.
 Expect speakers to cover a wide variety of topics including:

-Assessing the current threat: GCHQ dealt with 200 “cyber national” security incidents per month in 2015, up from 100 per month in 2014.
+Assessing the emerging threats: GCHQ dealt with 200 “cyber national” security incidents per month in 2015, but in 2018, the bigger picture suggests tens of millions of attacks are blocked every week by industry partners implementing NCSC’s Active Cyber Defence programme.
 Additional reports suggest that 40% of malware attacks in the UK are made against public sector institutions.
 In a highly critical report, the National Audit Office cited the “limited oversight” across different Government IT departments and described the existing process for reporting breaches as “chaotic”.
 A number of high profile cyber-attacks against banks, communications companies and broadcasters in 2016 have highlighted the very real threat posed by individual hackers, cyber terrorists and hostile states.
 What is the current state of the UK Government’s cyber security and which issues need to be addressed most urgently?

 New funding: In light of this growing threat, Chancellor Philip Hammond’s announcement of the £1.9 billion investment looks set to change the face of public sector cyber security.
 Outlining the strategy for the next 5 years, the Chancellor stressed the need to “keep up with the scale and pace of the threats we face.”
 The three pronged approach will focus on “defending” through the use of automated defence techniques, “deterring” would be attackers by toughening laws and “developing” world leading technology to protect vulnerable IT systems.
 How will this new funding help transform cyber security within the UK’s public sector and what opportunities does it present for your organisation?